Click to skip directly to LPN programs

 LPNs must become relicensed every 2 years in order to continue practicing.

-Like in other parts of the country, LPNs in Rhode Island work directly with patients, clients, and residents.
+Like in other parts of the country, LPNs in Rhode Island work directly with patients, clients, and facility residents.

 LPN duties include performing basic diagnostic tests, administering medication to patients, giving shots and injections, obtaining patients' vital signs, as well as many other important responsibilities.